 This happens often, we have a favorite color or we feel that for design elements to work they all have to match.
 Kim explained to Sue that when everything matches then items get lost.
 That beautiful piece of granite or tile simply get washed out when seen all together.
 Kim walked Sue around the granite yard and showed her some pieces of granite that complimented her existing pieces and would allow the granite to be a really attractive element, like jewelry.

-Sue’s kitchen turned out amazing and she loves her new kitchen.
+Sue’s kitchen turned out amazing and she loves how her new kitchen came together.
 At TMC we never force our design opinions on you however we will use our experiences to ensure that you see all the options and understand how it all comes together.
 Out goal is that you love your new kitchen or bathroom for decades to come.

-Kim Hicks is a Loveland school teacher and has assisted TMC clients with color coordination and design for many years.
-We also utilize our cabinet suppliers for accurate bathroom and kitchen renderings and design.
+Kim Hicks and Carlie Hicks are Loveland residents and have assisted TMC clients with color coordination and design for many years.
+We utilize our cabinet suppliers for accurate bathroom and kitchen renderings and design.
+Additionally, we have our architect and structural engineer ready to assist our clients with approved plans for additions and sunrooms.